 To all of our honored guests here today, who knew our donors’ stories, know that in their act of generosity, they have provided a new thread to weave into a stranger’s tale, and we will forever be grateful for their gift.
 Thank you for letting us share our experiences with you today.

 Finally, thank you, to each and every donor who has touched our lives, wherever you may be now.
 You will never be forgotten.

 Dear all friends and families of donors,

-State Anatomical Board for the University of Colorado Anschutz Medical Campus
+Student Representatives - The University of Colorado Anschutz Medical Campus